aridjayarecipes/cutesrecipes.web.app/content/post/2168-recipe-of-award-winning-pumpkin-bread.md

 - "Preheat oven to 325º"
 - "Grease two loaf pans"
 - "In a medium bowl, combine dry ingredients"
 - "In a large bowl, beat butter and sugar until just blended.
 Add the eggs one at a time, beating well after each addition.
 Continue beating until light and fluffy.
-Beat in the pumpkin - it will look lumpy, that's ok"
+Beat in the pumpkin - it will look lumpy, that&#39;s ok"
 - "Add flour mixture and mix on low until combined"
 - "Divide batter evenly into prepared pans.
 Bake 65-75 minutes or until tester toothpick comes out clean."
 - "Leave to cool in the pan for 10 minutes, then turn out onto a rack to cool completely."